My Favorite Home Town: 10 Reasons to Live in Flagstaff, Arizona

 If the weather is just right and eating outside is what you prefer, there are plenty of choices here in town.
 I've tried to cover them all (to date) and arrange them for you to make it easier for you to find what you're taste buds are looking for.

-If you prefer natural or organic foods, locally grown produce, alternative "green" energy, reducing, reusing and recycling, riding your bike more than driving a gas-powered car -- you get the picture -- then Flagstaff is one small southwestern city that will support your lifestyle well.
+If you prefer natural or organic foods, locally grown produce, alternative "green" energy, reducing, reusing and recycling, riding your bike rather than driving a gas-powered car—you get the picture—then Flagstaff is one small southwestern city that will support your lifestyle well.

 Through its Sustainability Program, Flagstaff also offers curbside and drop-off recycling, promotes energy conservation and rebates, hosts several community gardens around town, and runs programs to promote and facilitate the use of solar energy.

-Flagstaff promotes environmentally friendly and healthy living in other ways too, such as encouraging cycling as transportation with its bike trails and routes and annual "Bike to Work Week," annual Earth Day activities, and programs for kids and adults at the Willow Bend Environmental Education Center.
+Flagstaff promotes environmentally friendly and healthy living in other ways too, such as encouraging cycling with its bike trails and annual "Bike to Work Week," annual Earth Day activities, and programs for kids and adults at the Willow Bend Environmental Education Center.

 If you'll be building a new home or business in Flagstaff or remodeling an existing one, you'll find a number of highly recommended green builders in the area who, for example, specialize in Energy Star certified construction and straw bale construction.

-Overall, this is definitely a community with the environment and healthy living, both for citizens and the planet, on its collective mind.
-So if that's part of your mindset and lifestyle as well, you'll surely find plenty of friends here who share those kinds of values.
+Overall, this is definitely a community with the environment and healthy living—both for citizens and the planet as a whole—on its collective mind.
+So if that's part of your mindset and lifestyle as well, you'll surely find plenty of friends here who share those values.

-Don't Just Take My Word For It - Read....
+But Don't Just Take My Word For It!